logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 # Hopsworks.ai Terraform Provider

-Hopsworks.ai allows users to create and manage their clusters using the [Hopsworks.ai terraform provider](https://registry.terraform.io/providers/logicalclocks/hopsworksai/latest).
+[Managed.hopsworks.ai](https://managed.hopsworks.ai) allows users to create and manage their clusters using the [Hopsworks.ai terraform provider](https://registry.terraform.io/providers/logicalclocks/hopsworksai/latest).
 In this guide, we first provide brief description on how to get started on AWS and AZURE, then we show how to import an existing cluster to be managed by terraform.

 ## Getting Started with AWS

 Complete the following steps to start using Hopsworks.ai Terraform Provider on AWS.

-1. Create a Hopsworks.ai API KEY as described in details [here](api_key.md), and export the API KEY as follows
+1. Create a [managed.hopsworks.ai](https://managed.hopsworks.ai) API KEY as described in details [here](api_key.md), and export the API KEY as follows
 ```bash
 export HOPSWORKSAI_API_KEY=<YOUR_API_KEY>
 ```